teejayen/teejayen.github.io/apogee2019.md

 - Trusted Wireless Environment - sign the petition, promote on LinkedIn
 - Look at setting up WIPS with Ubiquiti AP, or even start selling AP125 instead through MSSP
-- Dimension/Visibility is now in WatchGuard Cloud - released yesterday, update feature key on devices to start using on Basic/Total Security devices
+- Dimension / Visibility is now in WatchGuard Cloud - released yesterday, update feature key on devices to start using on Basic / Total Security devices
 - Moving to better "subscription" based billing, pay WatchGuard directly and they will order through distributor and apply to our account - orchestrated by RestAPI (coming soon)
 - WatchGuardONE Partner - moving towards specific specialisations - Security, AuthPoint, Wireless (but best to focus on all three)
 - AuthPoint MFA is now available for the partner portal
-- Significant R&D going in to DNSWatch/DNSWatchGo, aim is to provide full subscription stack when devices are off the network
+- Significant R&D going in to DNSWatch / DNSWatchGo, aim is to provide full subscription stack when devices are off the network

 ## Inside The World of Criminal Hackers

 - Secplicity provides Threat Landscape reports, published quarterly -it's opt-in to send details from Firebox devices and they correlate this data in to the report (approximately 45,000 Fireboxes reporting right now)
-- Threat Landscape reports can be filtered based on location, timeframe and shared with clients (see https://www.secplicity.org/threat-landscape/?s=2019-01-01&e=2019-03-31&type=all&region=AU)
+- Threat Landscape reports can be filtered based on location, time frame and shared with clients (see https://www.secplicity.org/threat-landscape/?s=2019-01-01&e=2019-03-31&type=all&region=AU)
 - Cryptojacking has become increasing popular, and can be mitigated using IntelligentAV
 - IoT botnets are evolving, Mirai, Torri, Omni
 - Credential stuffing is the new thing, user authentication is a huge target
 - Layered defense is not new - think building security (fence, cameras, walls, security guards, mantraps, safes), tank armour (nitride ceramic coating, beryllium-copper-nickel alloy, titanium-boron fibres composite, titanium dissipative foam, etc. etc.), bulletproof vest (layer upon layer of kevlar)
 - Advanced Antimalware Pipeline - GatewayAV > IntelligentAV > APTBlocker > Threat Detection & Response
-- SSLv2/v3 iscompletely deprecated in 12.4, only TLS1.1, 1.2, and 1.3 available
+- SSLv2/v3 is completely deprecated in 12.4, only TLS1.1, 1.2, and 1.3 available

 ## WatchGuard relies on joint success: